Skip to main content

 Why you should do it:

-A simple distraction can interrupt negative cyclical thinking - and cigarette cravings - and allow you to redirect your thoughts to something more positive.
+A simple distraction can interrupt cycles of negative thinking - and cravings - and allow you to redirect your thoughts to something more positive.

 How to do it: